 Thanks a lot,

 Thank you so much for your email.
 I can see you have a ton of confidence just to write it up and send it.
 So high five to you!
 Way to go!
-As you know from our exchanges, I’m going to respond publicly here, and I also want Design Mom Readers to respond, because I think this is a topic that benefits from many experiences and many points of view.
+As you know from our exchanges, I’m going to respond publicly here, and I also want Design Mom Readers to respond, because I think that teaching kids about sex is a topic that benefits from many experiences and many points of view.
 I also think you are not the only 18 year old that feels this way.
 Not even close.
 So I’m hoping this public post can be a help to others who feel just like you.